 The Company may enter into arrangements with third party suppliers to resell products or services.
-In such cases, we evaluate whether we are the principal (i.e. report revenues on a gross basis) or agent (i.e. report revenues on a net basis).
-In doing so, we first evaluate whether we control the good or service before it is transferred to the customer.
-If we control the good or service before it is transferred to the agent.
+In such cases, the Company evaluates whether it is the principal (i.e., report revenues on a gross basis) or agent (i.e., report revenues on a net basis).
+In doing so, the Company first evaluates whether it controls the good or service before it is transferred to the customer.
+If the Company controls the good or service before it is transferred to the customer, the Company is the principal; if not, it is the agent.